-70 x 100 cm, gouache, acrylics & metallic foils on watercolor paper
+Private collection, 70 x 100 cm, gouache, acrylics & metallic foils on watercolour paper

 The Bee fairy is the Queen of all bees and, as Romanian legends describe her, she has “a bee’s body, a woman’s face and her ability to talk”.
 She reigns the wild bees in the depths of forests, lurking in tree hollows.
 Their sacred honey is food for the Forest Fairies and all the supernatural creatures living in harmony with nature.